teaforthecat/bones-http/README.md

 "Set-Cookie" header.

-To make authenticated API requests use a header called "Authorization" with a value of the encoded data prefixed with "Token " like this: `Authorization:
+To make authenticated API requests use a header called "Authorization" with a value of the encoded data prefixed with "Token " like this: `"Authorization:
-"Token WYdJ21cgv2g-2BlNkgdyYv.."`
+ Token WYdJ21cgv2g-2BlNkgdyYv.."`

 _The "Authorization" header has a precedent in basic authentication, and Buddy